Kiehl’s Partners With Yext to Improve Search Discoverability and Drive Store Traffic

 “Kiehl’s is all about healthy skin.
-We have been around since 1851, and so we believe in naturally-derived ingredients, and in using science and innovation to allow those ingredients to work as well as they possibly can,” says Grace Edinger, Director, Digital Product Management.
+We have been around since 1851, so we believe in naturally-derived ingredients, and in using science and innovation to allow those ingredients to work as well as they possibly can,” says Grace Edinger, Director, Digital Product Management.

 The Kiehl’s retail team noticed that the store locator function on the Kiehl’s website wasn’t performing, and began talking to prospective providers to power this critical tool about a month after Edinger joined the team.

-“Skincare all used to be about department stores and malls when it came to customer discovery.
-Will there be more or less brick and mortar in skincare?
+“Skincare used to be all about department stores and malls when it came to customer discovery.
+Will there be more or less brick-and-mortar in skincare?
 Well, it’s hard to shop skincare via e-commerce if you’ve never tried it before.
 You need a place to physically try it and see how it feels and makes your skin feel.
 For Kiehl’s, that means we’re focused on making sure we’re in the places people want to find skincare products, and making sure they can discover those places when and where they want to online.”

 “We were using a different vendor at the time, and the store locator wasn’t working the way we needed it to.
 We weren’t seeing the results we wanted in search, and we explored some other options.
 Yext came to us with a compelling all-in-one solution.”

-Kiehl’s uses Yext to manage its brand information on its store pages and in search, so it can reach its customers with accurate, up-to-date information.
+Kiehl’s uses Yext to manage its brand information on its store pages and in search, so it can reach customers with accurate, up-to-date information.

 “Search is a huge focus for L’Oreal as a whole,” Edinger says.
 “At most companies, it’s hard to get upper management to buy into the importance of search strategy as a way for consumers to discover the business.”

 “L’Oreal is totally different.
 Everyone from the CMO team to the Global President of L’Oreal is always talking about how to get greater share of voice.
-That was a big piece of launching the individual store pages with Yext so that we would show up in local three packs.”
-Edinger says, referring to the set of three search results that Google displays at the top of any local business search.
+That was a big piece of launching the individual store pages with Yext, so that we would show up in local three packs,” Edinger says, referring to the set of three search results that Google displays at the top of any local business search.